Back

 Automate reminders and inter-session follow-up

-Dropout rates are cut by 3 when patients receive a follow-up message 48h before and 48h after each session.
+Dropout rates drop significantly when patients receive a follow-up message before and after each session.
 Automate these reminders in your software so they send without manual intervention.

 4